Disclosure: Some of the links you’ll encounter are unique links. Click and buy something and I’ll earn some money, at zero expense to you. Thank you!

 What are the Common Hallmarks on Platinum Watches?

-Common hallmarks on platinum watches include fineness marks like “Pt950” or “950,” which indicate 95% pure platinum, and “Pt900” or “900” for 90% purity.
+Common hallmarks on platinum watches are fineness marks like “Pt950” or “950”.
+These stamps indicate a platinum watch that contains 95% pure platinum, and 5% some other metal, most often ruthenium, iridium, palladium, cobalt, copper or gallium.

 Other hallmarks include maker’s marks (also called sponsor marks) and assay office marks.
 These are symbols that verify the metal’s origin and quality through independent testing.